 The Communion verse and the Postcommunion prayers are the official thanksgiving of the Church.
 They guide our private acts of thanksgiving, and prepare us to extend the fruits of Communion throughout our day.

 III.
 Conclusion of the Mass

 34. THE DISMISSAL

-- V. The Lord be with you.

-- R. And with thy spirit.

-- V. Go, you are dismissed.

-- R. Thanks be to God.
+V. Go, you are dismissed.
+R. Thanks be to God.